-MMOG play has exploded to the point where the most popular game, according to MMOGChart.com, is the World of Warcraft, launched at the end of 2004.
-It now has over 10 million subscribers worldwide, including over 2.5 million in North America, over 2 million in Europe, and approximately 5.5 million in Asia (primarily China).
+MMOG play has exploded to the point where the most popular game, according to source, is the World of Warcraft, launched at the end of 2004.
+It now has over 8 million subscribers worldwide.
 As you’ll see from the graph below, this represents a majority of MMOG subscribers around the world, apparently 62.2%.
 The monthly subscription fee in North America is $14.99…that’s a lot of revenue for new owner Activision (for an interview with Activision’s CEO, see the References section linked below).

 The number one issue that continues to plague the computer gaming industry is the belief, held by many, that the violence in many of the most popular games translates into violent behavior in those game’s players.
 According to the Entertainment Software Association, admittedly with a vested interest in debunking this theory, comes the statement:

 “The truth is, there is no scientific research that validates a link between computer and video games and violence, despite lots of overheated rhetoric from the industry’s detractors.
 Instead, a host of respected researchers has concluded that there is no link between media violence and violent crime.
 Here is what some of those experts and studies say:

 ‘The research on video games and crime is compelling to read.
 But it just doesn’t hold up.
 Kids have been getting less violent since those games came out.
 That includes gun violence and every other sort of violence that might be inspired by a video game.’